University of Oxford: Clubs and societies

 Sport is played between college teams, in tournaments known as cuppers (the term is also used for some non-sporting competitions).
-In addition to these there are higher standard university wide groups.
+In particular, much attention is given to the termly intercollegiate rowing regattas: Christ Church Regatta, Torpids, and Summer Eights.
+In addition, there are higher standard university wide teams.
 Significant focus is given to annual varsity matches played against Cambridge, the most famous of which is The Boat Race, watched by a TV audience of between five and ten million viewers.
-This outside interest reflects the importance of rowing to many of those within the university.
-Much attention is given to the termly intercollegiate rowing regattas: Christ Church Regatta, Torpids, and Summer Eights.
 A blue is an award given to those who compete at the university team level in certain sports.
-As well as traditional sports, there are teams for activities such as Octopush and quidditch.